 We first previewed Hilti’s 4-speed wonder at World of Concrete back in January.
-We praised its ability to chew confidently through wood.
-We were even told about the intentional design in low speed – 310 RPM that can allow you to mix without burning up the motor.
+Its ability to chew confidently through wood impressed us to no end.
+This drill features an intentional design at low speed.
+At just 310 RPM it lets you mix without burning up the motor.
 Don’t try that with typical cordless drills!

 Hilti SF 10W-A18 Key Features